prysmaticlabs/documentation/website/docs/install/partials/_quickstart-run-beacon-node.md

   </TabItem>
 </Tabs>

-If you're running a validator, specifying a <code>suggested-fee-recipient</code> wallet address will allow you to earn what were previously miner transaction fee tips.
-See [How to configure Fee Recipient](../../execution-node/fee-recipient.md) for more information about this feature.
+<p class='hidden-in-jwt-guide'>If you're running a validator, specifying a <code>suggested-fee-recipient</code> wallet address will allow you to earn what were previously miner transaction fee tips.
+See [How to configure Fee Recipient](../../execution-node/fee-recipient.md) for more information about this feature.</p>

 Your beacon node will now begin syncing.
 This usually takes a couple days, but it can take longer depending on your network and hardware specs.